FirmwGuy/CEP/docs/L0_KERNEL/topics/NATIVE-TYPES.md

 ### 2.2 What L0 Does (and Doesn’t) Do

 - Does: store bytes; compare and hash deterministically; keep the cepDT; move/copy/update byte buffers; record/stream bytes.
 - Doesn’t: validate semantics (endianness, UTF‑8, IEEE754), track element width, or enforce shapes (scalar/vector/matrix).
-Those are enzyme/L1+ concerns.
+Those are enzyme/upper-layer packs concerns.

 ### 2.3 Deterministic Ordering and Hashing